artsy/artsy.github.io/_posts/2021-04-15-testing-react-tracking-with-jest-and-enzyme.markdown

 presented some challenges - I wasn't sure how to create a mocked version of react-tracking that would allow a callback to be passed.

-With some help from fellow Artsy engineers Chris Pappas and [Pavlos Vinieratos](https://twitter.com/pvinis), I got the tracking to work.
+With some help from fellow Artsy engineers [Christopher Pappas](https://github.com/damassi) and [Pavlos Vinieratos](https://twitter.com/pvinis), I got the tracking to work.
 Here's how we did it.

 <!-- more -->